koheinhtetaung/Lunch-Public-Instance-in-Custom-VPC/Readme.md

-# When we create custom VPC in AWS, by default
+# When we create Custom VPC in AWS, by default
 - Main Route-Table
 - Security Group
 - Network ACL will automatically create.